ppsp-team/PyNM/README.md

                         and 'CTR' for controls or with int labels using 1 for probands and 0 for controls.
   --train_sample TRAIN_SAMPLE
-                        On what subset to train the model, can be 'controls', 'manual', or a value in (0,1].
-Default value is 'controls'.
+                        Which method to use for a training sample, can be a float in (0,1] for a percentage of controls or 'manual' to be manually set using a column of the DataFrame labelled 'train_sample'.
   --LOESS               Flag to run LOESS model.
   --centiles            Flag to run Centiles model.
   --bin_spacing BIN_SPACING